The Long and Winding Road: Dispute over Spector's overdubs

+McCartney sent Allen Klein a letter in April 1970 concerning Phil Spector's production on "The Long and Winding Road".

 According to author Peter Doggett, McCartney had felt the need to accommodate his bandmates when accepting Spector's version of Let It Be.
-However, following his announcement of the Beatles' break-up in a press release accompanying the release of his debut solo album, McCartney, on 9 April, he became dissatisfied with Spector's additions, particularly on "The Long and Winding Road."
+However, following his announcement of the Beatles' breakup in a press release accompanying the release of his debut solo album, McCartney, on 9 April, he became dissatisfied with Spector's additions, particularly on "The Long and Winding Road".
+He had hoped for a simple production and a documentary aesthetic.
 On 14 April, with manufacturing underway for Let It Be, he sent a terse letter to Klein, demanding that the harp be removed from the song and that the other added instrumentation and voices be reduced.
 McCartney concluded the letter with the words: "Don't ever do it again."
-Klein attempted to phone McCartney but he had changed his number without informing Apple; Klein then sent a telegram asking McCartney to contact him or Spector about his concerns.
+Klein tried to phone McCartney but he had changed his number without informing Apple; Klein then sent a telegram asking McCartney to contact him or Spector about his concerns.
 According to Klein, "The following day, a message was relayed to me [from McCartney] that the letter spoke for itself."
 With Let It Be scheduled for release in advance of the film, Klein allowed the production process to continue with Spector's version of "The Long and Winding Road" intact.

 In an interview published by the Evening Standard in two parts on 21 and 22 April 1970, McCartney said:

 The album was finished a year ago, but a few months ago American record producer Phil Spector was called in by John Lennon to tidy up some of the tracks.
 But a few weeks ago, I was sent a re-mixed version of my song "The Long and Winding Road" with harps, horns, an orchestra and women's choir added.
 No one had asked me what I thought.
 I couldn't believe it.
 I would never have female voices on a Beatles record.

 The band's usual producer, George Martin, called the remixes "so uncharacteristic" of the Beatles.
-Johns, who was denied a production credit by Lennon, later described Spector's embellishments as "revolting ... just puke".
+Johns, whom Lennon denied a production credit, later described Spector's embellishments as "revolting ... just puke", while Derek Taylor, the group's press officer, "took the view that nobody should have ever interfered with their music".
+On the other hand, Harrison liked Spector's arrangements on the song as well as on Let It Be.
+Journalist Bill Harry suggests that Lennon too did not mind them, as Spector worked on his solo album, John Lennon/Plastic Ono Band; he also worked on Harrison's All Things Must Pass.